teslahunt/tesla-specifications/README.md

 ## Usage

-The data is based in Tesla official numbers taking into the chasis and the wheel size:
+The data is based in Tesla official numbers taking into the chassis and the wheel size:

 ```js
 const teslaSpecs = require('tesla-specifications')